 Apart from Oracle, PL/SQL is available in TimesTen in-memory database and IBM DB2.

 SQL is the standard database language and PL/SQL is strongly integrated with SQL.
 PL/SQL supports both static and dynamic SQL.
 Static SQL supports DML operations and transaction control from PL/SQL block.
-Dynamic SQL is SQL allows embedding DDL statements in PL/SQL blocks.
+In Dynamic SQL, SQL allows embedding DDL statements in PL/SQL blocks.

 PL/SQL allows sending an entire block of statements to the database at one time.
 This reduces network traffic and provides high performance for the applications.